-What is a Flat White Coffee?
+What is Flat White Coffee?

-The origin of the flat white with its velvety texture can be thought of either as a happy accident, or someone that stumbled onto the right coffee to milk ratio for so many of us.
+The origin of the flat white with its velvety texture was possibly the result of a happy accident, or perhaps someone stumbled onto the right coffee to milk ratio for so many of us.

 How did it really get started?
 We will never know, but what you can enjoy is a coffee with milk that has a layer of foam on top.
 You can read more about the history of the flat white.
-Learn more about an espresso vs a ristretto at Go Coffee Go.

 What Makes a Starbucks Flat White Extra Special?

 There’s something warm and cozy about this classic coffee drink.
-It’s reminiscent a chilly night with a fire going being wrapped in a blanket.
+It’s reminiscent of a chilly night with a fire going and snuggling inside a blanket.
 It gives you a case of the warm fuzzies and makes you nostalgic for the past all at once.